starofrainnight/rabird.selenium/README.rst

   run without break by that exception.
-- Provide recursive ability to all functions, it would iterate each frame and each window to find your elements and do the actions without switch frame manually, that could reduce a great lot jobs.
-(Default behavior changed!)
-  This feature is disabled by default, you could set webdriver.is_find_element_recursively to True to enable it.
+- Provide recursive ability to all functions, it would iterate each frame and each window to find your elements and do the actions without switch frame manually, that could reduce a great lot jobs. webdriver.is_find_element_recursively to True to enable it.
 - Added ability to set element's attribute
-- Provided a powerful wait_element() method to wait a specific element, sometimes we need to wait some element appear or wait them disappear or wait some status changed.
-- Provided xpath_select(), xpath_select_all(), xpath_wait(), so does css_xxx().
+- Provided xpath_find(), xpath_find_all(), etc. For simply invoke xpath for recursively find elements.
 - Provided some advance UI class to wrap for some third-parties editors ( Just like TinyMCE )